GcMAF

 The IRB approved research without determining that the following

-risks to subjects were reasonable in relation to anticipated
+that risks to subjects were reasonable in relation to

-for conducting its initial and continuing review of research.
+procedures for conducting its initial and continuing review of

 The IRB failed to ensure that informed consent would be sought